livingcomputermuseum/sImlac/imlac/notes/readme.txt

 the image you are loading (see software.txt for a listing that describes the available software and the loader to use).

-A loader can be loaded using the "set bootstrap" command.
+A loader can be loaded and run using the "boot" command.
 Let's say we want to play a game of "Space War!."
-The image named "war" uses the STTY (special TTY) loader, so we issue the following command:
+The image named "war" uses the STTY (special TTY) loader, so we issue the following commands:

-> set bootstrap stty

-Now we need to attach the image to the TTY port, this is done by:
+We need to attach the image to the TTY port, this is done by:

 > attach tty file <path-to-images>\war

-Once this is done, we can start the CPU running.
-By default, the PC is set to 40(8), the start of the boot loader, so we can just do:
+Once this is done, we can start the CPU running the bootstrap, which will load the "war" program into memory and start it running:

-> go
+> boot stty

 And the loader will run.
 This will take a few seconds to complete, after which the title screen for "Space War!" will appear in the display window.